hai199580/qr-ultimate-policy/privacy-policy.md

 ## 4. INFORMATION SHARING AND DISCLOSURE

-QR Ultimate does not share any of your information with third parties.
+QR App does not share any of your information with third parties.
 All data is stored locally on your device only.
 We do not upload, transmit, or store any of your data on our servers.

 ## 5. DATA STORAGE AND SECURITY